jobdoh/jobdoh.github.io/terms.md

 lang: en
 ---

-The terms and conditions stated herein (collectively, the "Agreement") constitute a legal agreement between you and Jobdoh, Inc.,  (a limited liability company incorporated under the laws of Hong Kong), its subsidiaries, affiliates and associated companies (the “Company”, “we or “us”).
+The terms and conditions stated herein (collectively, the "Agreement") constitute a legal agreement between you and Jobdoh, Ltd.,  (a limited liability company incorporated under the laws of Hong Kong), its subsidiaries, affiliates and associated companies (the “Company”, “we or “us”).
 In order to use the Service (defined below) and the associated Application (defined below) you must agree to the terms and conditions that are set out below.
 By using or receiving any services supplied to you by the Company (collectively, the "Service"), and downloading, installing or using any associated application supplied by the Company which purpose is to enable you to use the Service (collectively, the "Application"), you hereby expressly acknowledge and agree to be bound by the terms and conditions of the Agreement, and any future amendments and additions to this Agreement as published from time to time at [http://www.jobdoh.com/](http://www.jobdoh.com/) or through the Service.

 The Company reserves the right to modify the terms and conditions of this Agreement or its policies relating to the Service or Application at any time, effective upon posting of an updated version of this Agreement on the Service or Application.